- If your Windows update cannot currently check for newer versions, there is a problem with the update service.

 If you get the Windows update can’t check for updates because settings on this pc are controlled by administrator message, it is usually because you don’t have the necessary privileges to perform a Windows Update.

 Sometimes Windows Update won’t be able to download certain updates.
 This can happen for various reasons, and speaking of issues, here are some common problems that users reported:

 - Windows Update cannot currently check for updates because the service is not running – This problem can occur if the necessary services aren’t running, but you can enable them right from the Services window.

 - Windows Update administrator permission – This issue can sometimes appear due to your group policy settings, but you can just modify the settings to fix the problem.

-Windows Update cannot currently check for updates message, how to fix it?
+How to fix Windows Update cannot currently check for updates?

 - Make changes to the Group Policy